tebartsch/rportion/README.md

 [&uparrow; back to top](#table-of-contents)
 ### Maximum rectangle iterators

-The method `maximal_used_rectangles` of a `RPolygon` returns an iterator over all maximal rectangles contained in the rectilinear polygon.
+The method `maximal_used_rectangles` of a `RPolygon` instance returns an iterator over all maximal rectangles contained in the rectilinear polygon.
+Similarly, the method `maximal_free_rectangles` of a `RPolygon` instance return an iterator over all maximal rectangles outside the rectilinear polygon.

 A maximal rectangle is rectangle in the polygon which is not a real subset of any other rectangle contained in the rectilinear polygon.